stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/10_model_view_adapter.md

 ### Motivation

-Model-View-Adapter is a variation of Traditional MVC  and common in Apple OSX Cocoa Framework.
-In MVA, all communication must flow through Controllers.
-This is in contrast to direct Model-to-View communication found in Traditional MVC.
+Model-View-Adapter is a variation of a Traditional MVC triad where all communication between Model and View must flow through a Controller.
-All the orchestration is heavily centralized: the Controller becomes a communication hub, taking signals from either the Model objects (change notifications) or the View (user events) and acts accordingly.
+In contrast, Traditional MVC allows direct Model-to-View communication.

-This constraint might appear excessively strict, but provides some With a communication network artificially constrained, making it easier to evaluate and debug.
+With an MVA design, orchestration is heavily centralized: the Controller becomes a communication hub, taking signals from either the Model objects (change notifications) or the View (user events) and acting accordingly.

-This approach might appears excessively strict, but has some
+The resulting approach might appear excessively strict, but has some
 advantages: the communication network is artificially constrained, making it easier to evaluate and debug.
-The orchestration is heavily centralized:
+All action happens in the Controller, and the View can be created from off-the-shelf widgets without any Model-specific variation.

 # Design